bhoominelwade/MyNotes-DApp/README.md

 ## Description

-The Notes DApp is a decentralized application that allows users to create, store, and view notes on the Ethereum blockchain.
-Built using React for the frontend and Solidity for the smart contract backend, this app demonstrates a simple yet powerful way to interact with the blockchain.
+The Notes DApp is a decentralized application that allows users to create, store, and view notes on the Ethereum Sepholia Test-net.
+Built using React for the front end and Solidity for the smart contract backend, this app demonstrates a simple yet powerful way to interact with the blockchain.

 ## Features